RomanTheLegend/Pokemon_NoGo/README.md

 * Patrol mode between any number of checkpoints
 * Pokedex style :)

-## Attention: Niantics forces the update to Pokemon GO client v.0.31 which ignores old hooks for GPS spoofing with results in  "GPS not found" issue.
+## Attention: Niantics forces the update to Pokemon GO client v.0.31 which ignores old hooks for GPS spoofing and that results in  "GPS not found" issue.
 We're working on resolving this on a top priority

 ![Pokemon NoGo screenshot]( https://github.com/RomanTheLegend/Pokemon_NoGo/blob/master/Screenshot2.PNG )